denoland/deno/docs/tools/debugger.md

 ### Other

-Any client that implementes Devtools protocol should be able to connect to Deno process.
+Any client that implements Devtools protocol should be able to connect to Deno process.

 ### Limitations